 The highest paychecks go to Emergency Room Registered Nurses, who earn an average around $67.41 per hour, closely trailed by Registered Nurses (approximately $56.00), Clinical Laboratory Scientists ($46.58), and Patient Care Coordinators ($35.50).
 Earning only $23.00 on average, Medical Assistants make less than most people in the company.

 When it comes to location, the highest average paycheck (about $50.00 per hour) can be spotted in San Francisco, Calif.; San Jose, Calif. (around $45.85), Stanford, Calif. (approximately $39.49), and Palo Alto, Calif. ($34.88) are the next top-paying cities.
 Oakland, Calif. is near the bottom for pay at $19.50.

 Years of Experience

 Respondents who have been working for five to nine years make about $33.43 per hour on average.
 Broken down by tenure, the largest share of Stanford Hospital and Clinics employees (34 percent) have one to four years of experience and earn $28.06 per hour on average.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Patient Education; individuals who claim it among their capabilities enjoy a higher median salary of $33.00 per hour.
-A skill that is commonly seen around here is Customer Service; approximately one-sixth deem it necessary for work.
-Three more common skills are Scheduling, Electronic Medical Records, and Microsoft Office.
+In this role, the best-paying skill appears to be Patient Education; individuals who claim it among their capabilities enjoy a higher median salary of approximately $33.00 per hour.
+Customer Service also popped up often in the survey as an important skill; about one in six of employees surveyed report using it at work.
+Key skills also include Scheduling, Electronic Medical Records, and Microsoft Office.